 Embalming: Decedents must not have been embalmed, or have been embalmed only with nontoxic products approved by the Green Burial Council.

 Memorialization: Permanent memorialization is allowed in the form of natural rocks only and can be inscribed.
+Dimensions are limited to 16″ tall by 18″ deep by 24″ wide.
 Placement must be coordinated with MHHC Sexton.

 Floral displays: Floral displays on graves are permitted, but limited to fresh cut flowers.
 Any plantings at the gravesite must have prior approval from the Sexton.